 The gateway to Amish Country

 It’s all about the Amish way of life in Nappanee.
-Visit the homestead of the first Amish settlers in Indiana at Amish Acres.
-Take a traditional horse and buggy ride, tuck in to a hearty, family-style meal, and take in a Broadway musical at the Round Barn Theatre.
+Visit the homestead of the first Amish settlers in Indiana at The Barns at Nappanee.
+Take a traditional horse and buggy ride, and take in a show at The Round Barn Theatre.